 - Reheating: To reheat this chicken, preheat the oven to 350 degrees.
 Cook for 20-30 minutes, or until the chicken is warmed through.

-🍽 What to serve with this skillet chicken
+What to serve with French Onion Chicken

 I tend to serve this chicken dinner up with some instant pot rice.
 It’s also great served alongside some buttered egg noodles, mashed potatoes, or even mashed cauliflower for a low carb option.